 Montreal bike rentals come in more than one shape and size.
 Yet BIXI alone appears to be getting all the glory.
 But user beware.

-BIXI is ideal for quick trips, the best Montreal bike rental deal for getting from Point A to Point B, and that's provided Point A and Point B are a short bike ride from each other.
+BIXI is ideal for quick trips—it's the best Montreal bike rental deal for getting from Point A to Point B, provided Point A and Point B are a short bike ride from each other.
 The problem with using BIXI for sightseeing and otherwise extended periods of time is that you have to exchange your BIXI bike every 30 minutes to prevent getting nailed with surcharges.
 So you're basically on a timer, which turns what was supposed to be a carefree day exploring the city turns into a stressful BIXI docking station hunt.

-Ça Roule Montréal on Wheels boasts the most complete bike rental service in the city with over 150 different bike models available on location and a flexible rental service featuring not only by-the-hour rates, but daily, weekly and monthly rates as well.
+Ça Roule Montréal on Wheels boasts the most complete bike rental service in the city with over 150 different bike models available on location and a flexible rental service featuring not only by-the-hour rates but daily, weekly and monthly rates as well.
 Need a quick bike lesson too?
 No problem. Ça Roule offers one-hour crash courses for ages 14 and up.

 La Bicycletterie J.R. is tailor-made for your circumstances.
 Not only is the shop itself located on a direct path leading up to the mountain and its fun, challenging trails, but the shop, which has been around since 1987, has a reputation for repairing what competitors think is irreparable.

-In turn, bike rental mechanical breakdowns and what-not are are extremely unlikely, given the team's passion and track record for excellence.
+In turn, bike rental mechanical breakdowns and what-not are extremely unlikely, given the team's passion and track record for excellence.
 Mind you, every spring they refresh their rental with a brand new fleet, but you get the point.